fadilxcoder/symfony/README.md

 - `composer req nesbot/carbon` - for date/time utility management
 - `swagger_definition_name` is the part below in swagger GUI (Schemas) section
+- `SerializedName` used to change json output in swagger GUI

 ## Documentation